threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 }
 ```

-We can see in the first section (`trusted_proxies static`) that we set a range of static IP addresses as trusted proxy addresses.
+We can see in the first section (`trusted_proxies static`) that we set a range of IP addresses as trusted proxy addresses.
+These include the possible source addresses for gateway traffic, which we mark as trusted for compatibility with some Nextcloud features.

-In the section section, starting with `{$DOMAIN}:{$PORT}`, we provide the different rules to deal with different URLs that will be used during our deployment.
-We thus proceed with some replacement rules such as replace the end of the URL, **/**, by **/aio/**.

-Afterward, with the line `redir /api/auth/getlogin /aio{uri`, we redirect `/api/auth/getlogi` to `/air{uri}`.
-We also set the port 11000 for the reverse proxy.
+After the global config at the top, the line `{$DOMAIN}:{$PORT}` defines the port Caddy will listen on and the domain we are using for our site.
+This is important, because in the case that port `443` is specified, Caddy will handle SSL certificates automatically.

+The following blocks define behavior for different URL paths that users might try to access.

+First is `/aio*`, and this is how we place the AIO management app in a "subfolder" of our main domain.
+To accomplish that we need a few rules that rewrite the contents of the returned pages to correct the links.
+We also add some text replacements here to accomplish the enhancements mentioned earlier, like auto filling the domain entry field.

+With the `reverse_proxy` line, we specify that requests to all URLs starting with `/aio` should be sent to the web server running on port `8000` of `localhost`.
+That's the port where the AIO server is listening, as we'll see below.
+There's also a couple of header rewrite rules here that correct the links for any redirects the AIO site makes.

+The `redir` line is needed to support a feature where users open the AIO interface from within Nextcloud.
+This redirects the original request to the correct equivalent within the `/aio` "subfolder".

+Then there's a second `reverse_proxy` line, which is the catch all for any traffic that didn't get intercepted earlier.
+This handles the actual Nextcloud app and sends the traffic to its separate server running on port `11000`.

-The section starting with `handle_errors` ensures that the user will receive an understandble error message when logging into the Nextcloud deployment before it is properly configured.
+The section starting with `handle_errors` ensures that the user will receive an understandable error message when trying to access the Nextcloud deployment before it has fully started up.

 ## Dockerfile